 Variety and experiences

 Cruise ships tend to offer a much more ‘tailored’ experience than hotels.
 For example, you can cruise pretty much anywhere and enjoy many destinations during one vacation (without the worry of packing and unpacking).
-A hotel however, is located in one place, and one place only.
-You’ll usually stay in that resort for the full week and probably not leave the city or region.
+You can pick a cruise that visits all your favourite cities, tailor your excursions to activities you love, and even pick and choose your food and alcohol packages too.

 When things go wrong, the consequences are different

 A whole range of adversities can affect both resorts and cruises alike.
 Storms, natural disasters, power failures, and illness outbreaks are all possibilities.
 Storms are much more of a problem if they strike while you’re on a cruise, but modern cruise ships have a vast array of technology available to help captains to detect and avoid storms.

-Although both can be very enjoyable in their own rite, the differences between a cruise and an all-inclusive resort are vast so be sure to take the above info on board, carry out some more research and choose according to your holiday requirements.
+Although both can be very enjoyable in their own right, the differences between a cruise and an all-inclusive resort are vast so be sure to take the above info on board, carry out some more research and choose according to your holiday requirements.